Find testing near you

 Antigen tests usually provide results faster than viral PCR tests at lower cost, but have a higher chance of missing an active infection.
 Antigen tests are used on people suspected of having COVID-19 within 5-12 days of symptoms appearing.

 Antibody tests detect past infections.
-They can determine if you are a good candidate to donate blood plasma.
 It can take 1-3 weeks after infection for your body to make antibodies.

 You can find locations for both viral PCR and antibody tests on the COVID-19 Testing Sites in California map.